Motia Icon

 tsconfig.json

-The steps/ directory is the heart of your Motia application.
+The src/ directory is the heart of your Motia application.
 All your workflow logic lives here, and Motia automatically discovers any file following the naming pattern.

 Auto-Discovery Rules

-Motia scans the steps/ directory and automatically registers files that:
+Motia scans the src/ directory and automatically registers files that:

 1. Match naming pattern: